bakame-php/http-structured-fields/docs/06-validation.md

 The `Type` enum contains a `supports` method which returns `true` if the submitted value is of the specified value type; otherwise it will return `false`.
-Again if we need a more specific error message in our `Violation` exception we could change the code to something more meaningful.
+Again if we need a more specific error message in our `Violation` exception we can change the code to something more meaningful.

 ```php